francopasut/academic/content/en/post/regex_vim_emacs/index.md

 {{% toc %}}

-## A non-preface about regex
+## A non-preface about RegEx

-In my little experience as a LaTeX writer using Vim and Emacs, I sometimes use the extraordinary efficiency of *regex*, also known as *regexp* or "*Regular Expressions*".
+In my little experience as a LaTeX writer using Vim and Emacs, I sometimes use the extraordinary efficiency of *RegEx*, also known as *RegExp* or "*Regular Expressions*".

-Vim and Emacs, provide built-in support for *regex.*
+Vim and Emacs, provide built-in support for *RegEx.*

 I'll show you in the following clips some elementary uses of r*egex* in both editors.

 The software developer community will smile, but the following animated GIFs are intended for writers, not computer programmers.

-## Vim and regex
+## Vim and RegEx

-You can use *regex* in Vim by invoking the command line followed by a pattern like this one:
+You can use *RegEx* in Vim by invoking the command line followed by a pattern like this one:

 ```vim
 :(range)s/something/something_else/options
 ```

-Here's a GIF with a regex basic pattern: in the following example in which you can see a phrase containing two words *dolor*.
+Here's a GIF with a RegEx basic pattern: in the following example in which you can see a phrase containing two words *dolor*.
 I'm going to replace both *dolor* in *gaudium.*

 ![Clip 1](regex_vim_emacs_1.gif)